adamkcook94/j_store/README.md

 * BootstrapCDN - Bootstrap 5 was used for the project’s structure and responsiveness.

-* JSHint

 * Balsamiq – Used to create wireframes for the website.

 ## Testing

 - HTML Code Validator

-- W3C Code Validation
+- W3C CSS Code Validation

 <img src="media/base_css_check.png" alt="CSS Validator" title="CSS Validator" width="1359" height="793">
 CSS Check for the base css.